tamarakaufler/grpc-char-vs-rune/README.md

 # Synopsis

-gRPC service, written in Go, to provide convertions between characters/strings and runes/bytes.
+An examle of a gRPC service, written in Go.
+The service provides convertions between strings and runes.

-It will be used with other gRPC and REST services, running locally using docker-compose or running in a Kubernetes cluster.
+To be used with other gRPC and REST services, running locally using docker-compose or running in a Kubernetes cluster.

 # Implementation